htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     There's only so long that the *condor_schedd* is willing to let clean-up for a single job (including all of its checkpoints) take.
 This macro defines that duration (as an integer number of seconds).

+:macro-def:`USE_JOBSETS[SCHEDD]`
+    Boolean to enable the use of job sets with the `htcondor jobset` command.
+    Defaults to false.

 condor_shadow Configuration File Entries
 -----------------------------------------